 As a whole, the State was successful during the 2024 Program Year in responding to priority needs in South Carolina.
-Funding continued to be available from the 2020 CARES Act allocation for CDBG, to respond to, prepare for and prevent coronavirus. \$11,929,756 in CDBG-CV funding was awarded t non-profit food bank recipients in Program Year 2024 for projects to address food instability stemming from COVID.
-2024.
-During PY 2024, the State disbursed \$2,155,879.42 in CDBG-CV funding for the new food bank projects awarded and \$10,591,366.91 to recipients of Public Servies and Facilities projects.
-These projects reported benefit to 32,114 LMI individuals as of March 31, 2024.
+Funding continued to be available from the 2020 CARES Act allocation for CDBG, to respond to, prepare for and prevent coronavirus.
+All CDBG-CV funding has been awarded to non- profit food bank recipients by Program Year 2024 for projects to address food instability stemming from COVID 19.

 Accomplishments for projects funded through regular programs and awarded or completed during the year are shown in the table below.
 Progress was made toward all objectives, although in some cases actual accomplishments were less than expected.
 In other cases, goals were exceeded.
 For the program year, CDBG accomplishments reflect actual accomplishments reported at project completion, and CDBG substantially exceeded all goals except the economic opportunity job creation goal.
 (No CDBG economic development projects were completed during the year.)
-ESG substantially exceeded its prevention and rehousing goals and provided shelter for 1,111 people (below the goal).
+ESG met the goal for Rapid Re-housing (102%) and exceeded the goals for Homeless Prevention (135%), Shelter (501%), and other services to homeless persons (205%).
 HOME and NHTF exceeded the new affordable rental housing goal.
-HOPWA (including HOPWA-CV) met the housing operations goal, exceeded the TBRA goal and the short-term rental assistance, and met 98% of the supportive services goal.
+HOPWA met the housing operations goal and exceeded the supportive service and the short-term rental assistance goals.